KB1247 - Using Microsoft Teams with Moodle for online teaching

 MS Teams logo

-This article provides example scenarios that can be adapted to individual instructor and student needs.
+This article provides example use-case scenarios that can be adapted to individual instructor and student needs.

 Advantages of using Teams with Moodle